PhysicsX/Gstreamer-on-embedded-devices/README.md

 ```

 ## Rtsp usage on raspberry pi
-These commands for rasppbery pi only.
+These commands are for rasppbery pi only.
-We can use rpicamsrc element for rtsp.
+We can use the rpicamsrc element for RTSP.
-first install rpicamsrc if you do not do already (previous step)
+first, install rpicamsrc if you do not do already (previous step)
 ```bash
 $ git clone https://github.com/thaytan/gst-rpicamsrc.git
 $ sudo apt-get install autoconf automake libtool pkg-config libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libraspberrypi-dev